bast/talk-coding-like-1969/talk.md

 - Make it possible to show their work on their CV.
 - Help creating an ecosystem where such CVs count.
 - Create and support career paths.

 ---

+## Who is the audience that will read your code?

+### - Machines
+### - People

+.quote["Write each program, quite deliberately, for other people to read and understand"] .cite[Roberts, K. V., Comput.
+Phys.
+Comm.
+1, 1 (1969)]

+.quote["Many programs remain in use much longer than their authors originally expect"] .cite[Roberts, K. V., Comput.
+Phys.
+Comm.
+1, 1 (1969)]

+---

+## Does this look like a serious project?

+### As a .emph[developer] or .emph[user] what are you looking at when discovering a new package?

+These are common things to check:

+- Date of last code change .remark[... is the project abandoned?]
+- Release history
+- Versioning .remark[... will it be painful to upgrade?]
+- Number of open pull requests and issues - are they followed-up?
+- Installation instructions .remark[... will it be difficult to get it running?]
+- Example .remark[... will it be difficult to get started?]
+- License .remark[... am I allowed to use it?]

+---